 - how to stay safe while approaching an electricity incident

-Sign into the FortisBC Contractor eLearning site to access this course.
+Sign into the FortisBC eLearning site to access this course.
 Note: If it’s your first time visiting this portal, you’ll need to create a new account.

 This course includes a series of videos from the Canadian Electricity Association and discussion guides developed by FortisBC.